TheNeuralBit/theneuralbit-com/content/2011-07-25-comfortably-numb-synth.md

----
+title: Comfortably Numb Solo Synthesis
+slug: comfortably-numb-synth
 layout: project
-title: Comfortably Numb Solo Synthesis
-image: ks_block.png
-description: "A synthesized Comfortably Numb solo, using my own implementation of the Karplus-Strong Algorithm"
-keywords: "music synthesis, matlab, reaper"
-tags: [music, synthesis, daw, matlab, algorithms]
+tags: music, synthesis, daw, matlab, algorithms
----

 During my last quarter at Rose-Hulman I took a great class called ECE481 - Electronic Music Synthesis.
 In it, we discussed a lot of concepts used to synthesize music, including additive and destructive synthesis, FM synthesis, the Karplus-Strong algorithm, and various post-processing and mixing techniques.

 As a final project for the course we were asked to create a song using some of the techniques we learned about.
 For my project, I chose to synthesize the [solo](http://www.youtube.com/watch?v=Bpzxf_flm8M#t=04m25s) from the Pink Floyd song "Comfortably Numb" using the Karplus-Strong Algorithm.

 <!--more-->